 I've added the NOS Schwinn Sting-Ray Speedometer, correct pedals, lever covers, correct bars & stem, Schwinn flag valve stem covers, '69 Gripper Slik (Hand Painted Stripe) and derailluer guard.

 I put about 450 miles on it in '04, and 300 miles in '05.

 At 50 lbs, it weighs 8 lbs. more than my Rush & Six13 Combined!
 Steel Frame.

 1969 retail price - $91.95

 Made in Chicago, Illinois September of 1969.

 Lifetime Odometer miles reflect the miles I've put on the NOS Schwinn Sting-Ray Speedometer since 2005.

 ||2011 Salsa Mukluk

 Big, Fat, 4 inch wide tires for snow, sand, and other gnarly conditions.
-Run as low as 3 psi for maximum traction n the soft stuff, or 15+ psi for the road home.
+Run as low as 4 psi for maximum traction in the soft stuff, rocks and roots, or 15+ psi for the road home.
 And the big, low pressure tires also provide suspension, smoothing out a bumpy trail.